nflaig/loopback4-migration/README.md

 ## Usage

 The custom migration scripts need to implement the `MigrationScript` interface.
-The `version` and the `up()` method to handle database upgrades always need to be specifed.
+The `version` and the `up()` method to handle database upgrades always need to be specified.
 Optionally, a `scriptName` and a `description` can be set.
 In addition, if required and technically possible the `down()` method can be implemented which will be used to handle downgrades of the database.

 **Note:** downgrading the database to an earlier version might not be possible in all cases and should be considered as an edge case.
-Sometimes it is just impossible to revert the upgrade logic or in other cases it might not even be required becasue the upgrade changes are backwards compatible.
+Sometimes it is just impossible to revert the upgrade logic or in other cases it might not even be required because the upgrade changes are backwards compatible.
 In any case, it is recommended to create a database backup before updating the database.

-Migration scripts added to `src/migrations` with the file naming convention `<scriptname>.migration.ts` are automatically discovered and registered when the application is booted.
+Migration scripts added to `src/migrations` with the file naming convention `<scriptName>.migration.ts` are automatically discovered and registered when the application is booted.
 It is also possible to [manually add migration scripts](#update-default-values) from different locations or change the default directory and naming convention, see [Configuration](#update-directory-and-naming-convention).